m4ttsch/omscs-notes-notes/operating-systems/distributed-file-systems.md

 ![](https://assets.omscs.io/78F61AEB-F700-4CEE-8D92-14B7D8E0FC26.png)

 ### DFS
 Even if a write gets pushed to the file server immediately, it will take some time before that update is actually delivered to the file server.
-It is possible that another client will not see that update for a while, and every time it performs a read operation it will continue seeing “stale” data.
+It is possible that another client will not see that update for a while, and every time it performs a read operation it will continue seeing "stale" data.
 Given that message latencies may vary, we have no way of determining how long to delay any possible read operation in order to make sure that any write from anywhere in the system arrives at the file servers so that we can guarantee no staleness.

 ![](https://assets.omscs.io/4559FB2E-50BC-44BB-8A2C-39C2159B9945.png)